1. What is the African News Innovation Challenge?

 24. When will I receive a response?

-- August 10, 2012: Finalists submit their final proposals and budget plans.
+- September 10, 2012: Finalists submit their final proposals and budget plans

-- November ??, 2012: Winners are announced at African Media Leaders Forum.
+- November 10, 2012: Winners are announced at the African Media Leaders Forum in Dakar, Senegal.

 25. When do I get my money and start the project?